Skip to main content

 What we found

 Salty coastal air had slowly corroded the fitting at the outdoor pipe connection over the years.
 The corrosion thinned the metal wall until gas could seep out through it.
 Each top-up brought the cooling back for a while, but the leak kept going because the corroded fitting itself was never replaced.
-The earlier contractor had treated the symptom and missed the cause.
+Every refill treated the symptom while the escape point stayed open.

 What fixed it